EB888/kendama-hq-week4js/README.md

 `ng serve`
 <br>
 * A server will begin running at `localhost:4200`
-* In your web browser enter `localhost:4200` to see the page
+* In your web browser enter the URL `localhost:4200` to see the page
 * Add, edit, and delete individual players!
-Experiment and have fun!
+Look up tricks!
+Experiment and have fun.
 * Finally, notify me of any bugs : (

 <!-- _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_ -->